RheingoldRiver/river.me/content/blog/bot-passwords.md

     - mediawiki
     - best_practices
 summary: What's a bot password?
 What's the difference between bot accounts and bot passwords?
 Why do I need all this anyway?
+description: What's a bot password?
+What's the difference between bot accounts and bot passwords?
+Why do I need all this anyway?
 ---

 A "[bot password](https://www.mediawiki.org/wiki/Manual:Bot_passwords)" is a [method of authentication](https://www.mediawiki.org/wiki/API:Login) that you can use to log into the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page).
 If you want to read technical manuals, read those three links instead of this blog post; I'm going to take a non-technical approach here (!).